ssyfmei/Tetris_Python/README.md

 # Tetris_Python
-A python implementation of Tetris
+A python implementation of Tetris.

+Execute tetris_run.py to run the game.